-Ms. Tan, 58 years old, Filipino, was elected to the Board on 9 June 2009.
+Ms. Tan, 59 years old, Filipino, was elected to the Board on 9 June 2009.
 Previously, she served as director of the Company from 1994 to 1996.
-She is concurrently a Director of Megaworld Corporation, Director and Treasurer of Alliance Global Group, Inc., and Alliance Global Brands, Inc. and Director and President of The Andresons Group, Inc., Choice Gourmet Banquet, Inc., Consolidated Distillers of the Far East, Inc., Andresons Global Inc., Raffles & Co., Inc., Emperador Brandy, Inc., Emperador Distillers, Inc. and Yorkshire Holdings, Inc. Ms. Tan graduated from St. Scholastica's College with a degree in Nutrition.
+She is concurrently a Director of Megaworld Corporation, Director and Treasurer of Alliance Global Group, Inc., New Town Land Partners, Inc., Alliance Global Brands, Inc., and Yorkshire Holdings, Inc. and Director and President of The Andresons Group, Inc., Choice Gourmet Banquet, Inc., Consolidated Distillers of the Far East, Inc., Andresons Global Inc., Raffles & Co., Inc., and Emperador Distillers, Inc.